MDerbez/RegMed/README.md

 ## Use of AI
 I used copilot from VSCode and CHTA-GTP to help me understand my mistakes and write me some specific functions.
 Took me a while to understand I had to check with more acuracy what copilot and chat-gpt proposed.
 I made the terrible mistake of accepting a reorganization proposal from one of this tools.
 It deleted and rename functionality.
 Took me some extra hours to get the app up and ruunning again.
+With the infrastructure  I used, to work with sqlite3, I had to import "pyodbc", but I can not use it inside CS50, so it will not run from inside CS50.
+Instead, it can be run ..........

 ## Approach